Glendora Putnam: Awards and honors

 For her work in civil rights, she received the YW Boston's Academy of Women Achievers and Sandra B. Henriquez Racial Justice awards.
 She was also named a Living Legend by the Museum of African American History in 2012, the museums's highest honor.

 Putnam received honorary doctor of law degrees from Bennett in 1991 and the University of Massachusetts Dartmouth.
 The Boston University School of Law awarded her the Silver Shingle Award for outstanding public service and the Massachusetts Black Lawyer's Association presented her with the Distinguished Achievement Award.

 Personal life

 Putnam married Harold Putnam, a state representative in the Great and General Court.
 The couple later divorced.
-Putnamed died June 5, 2016, after a stroke.
+Putnam died on June 5, 2016, after a stroke.